 Enter the goals and objectives for the proposed continuation/expansion project in the CARS text fields.
-List specific goals and measurable objectives for each year of the project.
+List specific outcome goals and measurable objectives for each year of the project.
+Process objectives should be included in the project plan only.
+The suggested maximum number is 4 goals with 2 to 3 objectives each.
+See Appendix B for instructions on writing goals and objectives.

 Baseline and method(s) of measurement for the proposed continuation/expansion project are required.
 Provide both raw numbers and percent changes for the baseline and target.
 Applicants must explain plans to establish baseline and describe method(s) of measurement in cases where it has not been defined.

 4.4.3.
-Project Timeline
+Project Timeline (2 pages)

 Provide a project timeline for project activities that includes deliverables and dates.
-Use Years 1, 2, 3, and Months 1, 2, 3, etc., as applicable instead of specific months or years (eg, Year 1, Months 3-5, not 2017, March-May).
+Use Years 1, 2, 3, and Months 1, 2, 3, etc, as applicable instead of specific months or years (eg, Year 1, Months 3-5, not 2017, March-May).

 4.4.4.
-Project Plan (15 pages maximum; fewer pages permissible)
+Project Plan (15 pages; fewer pages permissible)

-The project plan must include information for both the initial funded project and the proposed continuation/expansion project.
+The project plan must include information for the initial funded project, the most recently funded project (if different from the initial project), and the proposed continuation/expansion project.
 Please note that a different set of reviewers from those assigned to the previously funded application may evaluate this application.
-Therefore, applicants should be detailed and clear about the proposed work, even if it is similar to the original project.
-Also, applicants should make it easy for reviewers to compare the original project with the proposed continuation/expansion project.
+Therefore, applicants should be detailed and clear about the proposed work, even if it is similar to the original or subsequent project.
+Also, applicants should make it easy for reviewers to compare the original project and the most recently funded project (if different from the initial project) with the proposed continuation/expansion project.

-4.4.4.1.Initial Project
+4.4.4.1 Initial and Most Recently Funded Project